Nilinz/PB-API-ExchangeRates/README.md

 # PB-API-ExchangeRates

-This project consists of Python scripts and HTML files that provide two main functionalities: fetching currency exchange rates from the PrivatBank API (currency.py) and creating a WebSocket chat server (server.py) along with a client interface (index.html).
+This project has two main functionalities: fetching currency exchange rates from the PrivatBank API (currency.py) and creating a WebSocket chat server (server.py) along with a client interface (index.html).
 Additionally, there is a JavaScript file (main.js) for handling client-side interactions in the WebSocket chat.

 ## currency.py

-- currency.py is a Python script for fetching currency exchange rates from the PrivatBank API.
+- currency.py - fetching currency exchange rates from the PrivatBank API.
 - supports fetching rates for up to 10 recent days.
-- user can specify the currencies they want to fetch, with the default being EUR and USD.
+- you can specify the currencies they want to fetch, with the default being EUR and USD.
 - fetched data is saved to a JSON file with customizable output file name (default: currency_rates.json).

 ### Usage